amitsaha/echorand.me/content/posts/gatekeeper-kubernetes.md

 }
 ```

-The first line of this policy defines a namespace for the policy.
+The first line of this policy defines a namespace  or package for the policy.
 Each policy must reside in a package.

 Next, we define a `violation` *block* which "returns" two objects, "msg" and "details" to the calling framework.
 If you are coming to gatekepper from OPA documentation, you will notice that OPA has `deny` block, whereas